Terror Unleashed

 “The financial resources used to deal with Falun Gong have exceeded the outlay for a war.” —Justice Department Officer of Liaoning Province, during a conference at the Masanjia Forced Labor Camp

-Moreover, Jiang spent huge amounts to expand forced labor camps, build brainwashing centers and surveillance systems.
+Moreover, Jiang spent huge amounts to expand forced labor camps and build brainwashing centers and surveillance systems.
 He also used monetary incentives to encourage greater numbers of people to participate in persecuting Falun Gong.
-In many areas, the prize for arresting a Falun Gong practitioner was several thousand and even ten thousand yuan.
+In many areas, the prize for arresting a Falun Gong practitioner was several thousand or even ten thousand yuan.

-The Propaganda is Failing.
-Public’s Opinion on Falun Gong Has Not Changed
+The Propaganda is Failing, the Public’s Opinion on Falun Gong Has Not Changed

-After nearly 18 months of CCP’s raging campaign, the Chinese public continued to express disdain for Jiang’s suppression of Falun Gong practitioners.
-And the campaign to turn public opinion against Falun Gong appeared to be destined for failure.
+After nearly 18 months of the CCP’s raging campaign, the Chinese public continued to express disdain for Jiang’s suppression of Falun Gong practitioners.
+The campaign to turn public opinion against Falun Gong appeared to be destined for failure.

 The “Self-Immolation” Hoax Turns the Tide

-January 23, 2001 • It’s the Chinese New Year’s Eve, and in fact, the eve of the new millennium.
+January 23, 2001 • It’s Chinese New Year’s Eve, the eve of the new millennium.
 Five individuals allegedly set themselves on fire in Tiananmen Square.
 Within hours, Chinese authorities flooded the state-run media with grisly photos of the event, claiming the self-immolators were Falun Gong practitioners.

 Days later, a Washington Post article revealed that at least two of the self-immolators had never been seen practicing Falun Gong.
-And further evidence uncovered in the subsequent weeks revealed the incident was staged.
+Further evidence uncovered in the subsequent weeks revealed the incident was staged.

 “The regime points to a supposed self-immolation incident in Tiananmen Square on January 23, 2001 as proof to slander Falun Gong.
 However, we have obtained a video of that incident that in our view proves that this event was staged by the government.” —Official statement at the United Nations by IED Office, USA